bb-io/WordsOnline/README.md

 - **Get quote**: Gets a quote based on the provided request ID
 - **Approve quote**: Approves a quote based on the provided request ID

+## Events

+- **On request delivered**: Triggered when request is delivered.
+By default it will remove source file but you can specify to keep it.
+You also can filter files by the target language.

 ## Feedback

 Do you want to use this app or do you have feedback on our implementation?
 Reach out to us using the [established channels](https://www.blackbird.io/) or create an issue.